 While the Florida Forestry Association performs many important functions for our members, advocacy is clearly our top mandate.
 Whether it be on the local, state or federal level, the Association remains the leading voice for Florida’s forests, foresters, and forest industry.
 This is important for many reasons.

-As the largest segment of the second largest industry in the state, forestry’s voice needs to be heard.
+As the largest segment of the state’s agricultural industry, forestry’s voice needs to be heard.
 More specifically, it needs to be heard in solidarity, delivering a unified message on issues which have found common ground amongst our constituency.
 No doubt, there is strength in numbers.
-We are currently 1,350 strong, with membership and partnerships with allied groups continuing to grow.
+We are currently more than 1,400 strong, with membership and partnerships with allied groups continuing to grow.
 Together, we can accomplish far more than any of us can alone.